Compact-bounded topological groups: R-weakly compact-bounded subsets

-The following example shows the difference between a subset weakly compact-bounded and a $r$-weakly compact-bounded subset in a Tychonoff space $X$.

-\begin{exam} There is a r-weakly compact-bounded in a Tychonoff space X such that it is not pseudocompact. \end{exam} \begin{proof} Let $X=\Psi(\mathcal{D})$ be the space described in the Example \ref{Mr} (where $\mathcal{D}$ is a maximal almost disjoint family on $\omega$).
-Since every point in $\omega$ is isolated in $X$, $\mathcal{D}$ is $r$-pseudocompact in $X$, also $\mathcal{D}$ is closed in $X$, thus it is locally compact, that is, $\mathcal{D}$ is $r$-weakly compact-bounded in $X$ (Proposition \ref{rpse}).
+\begin{exam} There is a r-weakly compact-bounded subset of a space X that it is not pseudocompact. \end{exam} \begin{proof} Let $X=\Psi(\mathcal{D})$ be the space described in the Example \ref{Mr}.
+Since every point in $\omega$ is isolated in $X$, $\mathcal{D}$ is $r$-pseudocompact in $X$.
+Also $\mathcal{D}$ is closed in $X$, thus it is locally compact, that is, $\mathcal{D}$ is $r$-weakly compact-bounded in $X$ (Proposition \ref{rpse}).
 However, $\mathcal{D}$ is a closed discrete subspace of $X$, and hence $\mathcal{D}$ is not pseudocompact. \end{proof}

-\begin{exam} There is a $r$-pseudocompact subset in a Tychonoff space X such that it is not a r-weakly compact-bounded subset of $X$. \end{exam} \begin{proof} The dense pseudocompact subspace $P$ of $\beta \omega$ described in the Example 2.4-(4) in \cite{HST} is $r$-pseudocompact but it is not strongly $r$-pseudocompact in $\beta \omega$ (Example 2.4-(5) in \cite{HST}) thus, it is not $r$-weakly compact-bounded (Proposition\ref{wcbsrp}). \end{proof}
+\begin{exam} There is an $r$-pseudocompact subset of a space X that it is not a r-weakly compact-bounded in $X$. \end{exam} \begin{proof} The dense pseudocompact subspace $P$ of $\beta \omega$ described in the Example 2.4-(4) in \cite{HST} is $r$-pseudocompact but it is not strongly $r$-pseudocompact in $\beta \omega$ (Example 2.4-(5) in \cite{HST}) thus, it is not $r$-weakly compact-bounded (Proposition\ref{wcbsrp}). \end{proof}

-\begin{ques} Is there a strongly $r$-pseudocompact in a topological space $X$ not $r$-weakly compact-bounded? \end{ques}
+\begin{ques} Is there a strongly $r$-pseudocompact subset of a space $X$ that is not $r$-weakly compact-bounded? \end{ques}